Devil's coach horse beetle: Description

 It is a long-bodied, black beetle.
-At about 20–32 mm, it is one of the larger British beetles.
+At about 20–32 mm, it is one of the larger European beetles.
 Its wing covers (elytra) are short, covering only its thorax, exposing the abdominal segments.
 The abdominal musculature is powerful and the abdominal segments are covered with sclerotized plates.
 It is capable of flight, but its wings are rarely used.
 It is covered with fine, black hairs.
 It is well known for its habit of raising its long and uncovered abdomen and opening its jaws, rather like a scorpion when threatened.
 Although it has no sting, it can give a painful bite with its strong, pincer-like jaws.
-It also emits a foul-smelling odour, as a defensive secretion, from a pair of white glands at the end of its abdomen.
+It emits a foul-smelling odour, as a defensive secretion, from a pair of white glands at the end of its abdomen.

 Biology and diet

-It is a predator, hunting mainly by night, feeding on a range of invertebrates, including worms, slugs, spiders, small moths, and woodlice, as well as carrion.
+It is a predator, hunting mainly by night, feeding on a range of invertebrates, including worms, slugs, spiders, and woodlice, as well as carrion.
 The prey is caught in the mandibles, which are also used to cut and together with the front legs to manipulate the food into a bolus.
 The bolus is repeatedly chewed and swallowed, emerging covered with a brown secretion from the foregut, until it is reduced to a liquid that is digested.
-Skin (in the case of earthworms) and hard materials (from arthropods) are left.
-The larvae are also carnivorous with similar eating habits.
+Skin in the case of earthworms and hard materials from arthropods are left.
+The larvae are carnivorous with similar eating habits.

 Reproduction

 O. olens mates in autumn.
 Females lay their eggs from 2–3 weeks after first mating.
 They are large (4 mm) and white with a darker band and laid singly in damp conditions under moss, stones, cow manure, or leaf litter.
 After around 30 days, the eggs split and the larvae emerge, white with a straw-coloured head.
 The larva lives largely underground, and feeds on similar prey to the adult and has the same well-developed mandibles.
 It adopts the same display with open jaws and raised tail when threatened.

 The larva goes through three stages of growth (instars), the final stage ranging from 20 to 26 mm in length.
 Around 150 days old, the larva pupates for about 35 days and emerges as an adult with its final colouring, fully formed except for the wings, which cannot be folded neatly beneath the elytra for several hours.
 Adults can survive a second winter, some by hibernating in burrows and not emerging until March, while others remain active.